 The OECD Inclusive Framework on Base Erosion and Profit Shifting has committed to proposals for international tax reform in two "pillars" (commonly referred to as "Pillar One" and "Pillar Two") in order to address the tax challenges arising from the digitalisation of the economy.
 The objective of Pillar One is that a formulaic share of the consolidated profit of a multinational enterprise will be allocated to markets where their consumers are located (i.e., where sales arise).
-The OECD is working on confirming certain details in relation to Pillar One and is currently working towards implementation by 2025.
+The OECD is working on confirming certain details in relation to Pillar One and was working towards implementation by 2025 but negotiations are ongoing.
 Pillar Two is focused on implementing a global minimum tax designed to ensure that large multinationals pay a minimum effective tax rate of 15% in every jurisdiction in which they operate.
 The Pillar Two proposals involve a framework of complex rules which, broadly, would impose top-up taxes on certain entities within a multinational group where the overall tax paid on the group's profit in any jurisdiction falls below the minimum 15% effective tax rate.
-It should be noted that a group's effective tax rate in a jurisdiction may fall below the minimum 15%.
+It should be noted that a group's effective tax rate in a jurisdiction may fall below the minimum 15% rate, and therefore a top-up tax may be required, even if that jurisdiction's statutory headline tax rate is over 15%.
 Both the Pillar One and Pillar Two proposals are subject to exemptions and exclusions.